 Daniel Eisele is a partner in the dispute resolution team of Niederer Kraft Frey.
-He specialises in large and complex litigation and arbitration proceedings.
+He has specialised in large and complex litigation and arbitration proceedings.

-Having more than 25 years of professional experience, Daniel Eisele has represented clients in more than 300 disputes involving parties and projects from more than 50 countries and on all five continents.
+Having more than 20 years of professional experience, Daniel Eisele has represented clients in more than 250 arbitration, court and other proceedings.
 These procedures concern all types of industries, namely banking, finance, construction, oil, telecommunications, commerce and sports, and mostly relate to commercial contracts (e.g., purchase, work, delivery, production, licensing, construction, M&A, equity, marketing and television).
 He has special expertise in the field of sports.